vitorhmf/house-rocket/README.md

 * 1. What properties should House Rocket buy?
 * 2. Once the house is purchased, when is the best time to sell it and at what price?

-To help the CEO to take a data-driven decision, a detailed data analysis of the portfolio of properties available for purchase was performed.Initially the dataset had the following features:
+To help the CEO to take a data-driven decision, a detailed data analysis of the portfolio of properties available for purchase was performed.
+Initially the dataset had the following features:

 | Feature                | Definition                                                                                               |
 |------------------------|----------------------------------------------------------------------------------------------------------|